Retiring In Asia: Why, Where, And What To Look Out For?

 Once a colonized country, called George Town, Malaysia sits high on the “Live and Invest Overseas” list for retirees.
 Most people in Malaysia speak English, due to the colonization.
 Though the official language is Bahasa Malaysia, it’s easy for expats to communicate with the locals.

-The cost of retiring abroad in the country is low, like many of the other countries on this list.
+The cost of retiring abroad in the country is low, as many of the other countries on this list.
 Visitors pay the same price for goods and services as the locals.
 An expensive apartment in George Town can cost you around $480 a month, and hiring someone to help out to clean can be lower than $4 an hour.

 Attractions include museums, jungle parks, beaches, and amusement parks.
 Healthcare and public transportation are highly lauded, as they are modern and efficient.